Kindergarten-12th Grade Special Admission - Admissions and Records

 10th-12th grade registration begins on:

 10th-12th grade students are allowed to take only CSU and UC transferable classes.
-These courses are identified in the printed Class Schedule and the Ohlone College Catalog.
+These courses are identified in the printed Class Schedule, online Class Schedule, and the Ohlone College Catalog.

 Kindergarten-9th Grade Students

-Students should submit their completed K-9th Grade Application Packet by a deadline several weeks before the start of the term.
+Students need to submit their completed K-9th Grade Application Packet by the due date several weeks before the start of the term.
 No applications for Kindergarten-9th grade students will be accepted after the deadline posted for each term.
 Early application is encouraged.
 The first day that admitted Kindergarten-9th grade students will be able to register is the first day of the term.

 Kindergarten-9th grade students will be required to submit their completed Kindergarten-9th Grade application packet by: